lizallyn/Project-Mysids/README.md

 This file summarizes the data monthly during the study and then constructs zi-negbinom models and incorporates size.
 Not a lot of diagnostics here, see file 5 for that.

 ## Data Files

+All data files called by a script are in this folder as .csv format.
+The whale icon .png from the map figures is also here.